UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-vscode/7.2.png)

 - Click on the double arrow icon at the bottom left corner of VS Code window.
-This button is a shortcut to use Remote - SSH.
+This button is a shortcut to use **Remote-SSH**.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-vscode/7.3.png)